Kanangnut/top-th-youtubers-2024/README.md

 4. Review how the campaigns have gone, gather insights and optimize based on feedback from converted customers and each channel's audiences.

 # Credits
-Throughout the development of this project, I have sought inspiration from a pivotal video source: https://www.youtube.com/watch?v=mm_sN-Elplg&t=6956s
+Throughout the development of this project, I have sought inspiration from a pivotal video source:<br>
+https://www.youtube.com/watch?v=mm_sN-Elplg&t=6956s